dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 differences occur is the
 first step in finding an explanation.

 **File_IO - How do I use map_data?
 Use China as an example.**

-This example starts with a 0.5 degree GFS and completes the following steps:
+A. This example starts with a 0.5 degree GFS and completes the following steps:

 1.